Krakhra/S3-File-System-Command-Interface/README.txt

 3. for commands like cp and mv, inorder to move a object to current directory you have to use a '.' character example. s3:/bucket/test/testfile.txt . (my extra feature)

+4. For the files types in ls -l I simplified it to only show folder and file extension.
+I was not sure what exactly was wanted :(